openutm/flight-spotlight/README.md

 ## Self host / Installation

 This project uses Node JS and Express JS, a Tile 38 server, and can connect to a DSS instance.
 If you are using a DSS instance, you will need a JWT token to connect to the airspace.
 For that, you will need a approved UTM / U-Space OAUTH server (e.g. [Flight Passport](https://www.github.com/openskies-sh/flight_passport)).
 The following steps are for self host / test.
-In these steps we will not connect to the DSS and turn off all authentication
+In these steps we will not connect to the DSS and turn off all authentication:

 1. In Github switch the branch to `selfhost-testrun`, this branch turns off all identity and authentication capabilities.
 2. Clone the branch / repository and use `npm install | npm i`